 DESCRIPTION OF THE SHELTER PROGRAM

 Women can refer themselves to the Bethesda House shelter.
-They and their children are welcome to stay at the shelter while they gather their strength and make plans to move on to a violence free living situation.
+They, their children, and their pets (whenever possible) are welcome to stay at the shelter while they gather their strength and make plans to move on to a violence free living situation.
 The length of stay is flexible, varying to meet the needs of each individual woman.